DHRI-Curriculum/NLTK_DHRI/lessons.md

 $ jupyter notebook
 ```

-If it's your first time opening the notebook, you may be prompted to enter a URL into your browser.
-Copy out the URL and paste it into the Firefox or Google Chrome search bar.

 Finally, in the Jupyter Notebook file browser, find the notebook file and open it.
 It should be called `TextAnalysis.ipynb`.
 You will use this file for reference in case you get stuck in the next few sections, so keep it open.